Joshua Tree Map Trek

 Exploring a dreamy landscape.
 Splendid rock formations, exotic desert flora.

-And finding as many of the 30 or so mapped checkpoints as you can in the time limit.
+And finding as many of the 25 mapped checkpoints as you can in the time limit.

 The spirit of this event will be low-key and informal.
 We are lucky to be here.